 - you already have a child with a heart condition

 break down an important amino acid called phenylalanine

 Do I Need to Prepare for the Procedure?

-other prenatal ultrasounds, you will not need to have a full bladder for the exam.
+other prenatal ultrasounds, you won’t need to have a full bladder for the test.